Read other possible reasons for colic symptoms in your baby.

 It may take up to two weeks before your system is cleared of the food that you have eliminated from your diet.
-If the gassiness, fussiness and crying
+If the gassiness, fussiness, and crying

-does not ease with specific food elimination, you can rest assured, that
+do not ease with specific food elimination, you can rest assured, that

 most babies will stop experiencing these types of problems from about

-three months onwards.
+three months onward.

 The fussiness, if caused by your breast milk, is usually

 the result of something that was eaten three to six hours before; this will give you an idea of what could be causing the problem.

 Your baby’s tolerance to the specific food will change as he/she gets